 - Decreased need for sleep

-In cases where a large dose was used, individuals may also experience bizarre, violent, or intense behaviors.
+Individuals may also experience bizarre, violent, or intense behaviors when a large dose is used.
 It’s not uncommon for long-term users to experience emotional volatility, irritability, anxiety, panic, and paranoia.
 Others will react more violently and disproportionately to minor inconveniences or interactions.
+There are also physiological signs that come with the high.
+These include:

 - Increased temperature